Loading Events

 Speaker:

-Laurie Edmundson - Lived Experience Advocate, Bold Beautiful Borderline
+Laurie Edmundson - Lived Experience Advocate, Podcaster, BC Mental Health and Substance Use Services

 Tracking a bottle of water from origin to consumption is possible today.
 Can the same reality exist for medical devices and pharmaceuticals travelling throughout the hospital to bedside?
 In this session we will explore the evolution of barcode standards, the information they can encode, and the processes and use cases the new GS1 2D Barcode can enable.
 We will also examine the use of community registries that can support additional downstream digital use cases.